 You’ve Got This You Just Made Some Runzas

 Once you have tackled your first batch of runzas, you’ll start thinking of ideas to make them your own.
 Tuck cheese on top of the filling before baking?
 Check.
 Add mushrooms, yep.
 Use Italian seasoning in the meat mixture and dip them in marinara sauce?
 Bellissimo!
 Get it?
 Here’s another chance to color outside the lines and do your thing.

 My husband eats his with mustard.
 He tears each runza into tiny bites.
 Then he smears the yellow goodness on each mouthful.
 What to serve with a runza?
 French fries or potato chips are standard, but fried apples would be great.
-Vegetable soup, tomato soup, or broccoli cheese soup would also pair well!
+Vegetable, tomato, or broccoli cheese soup would also pair well!

-By the way, runzas freeze and reheat well, see recipe for details!
+By the way, runzas freeze and reheat well, see the recipe for details!